 Charge controllers or voltage regulators protect batteries from being overcharged, which can

 their life as well as the life expectancy of the equipment being powered.
 Electronic circuitry

 the regulator measures battery voltage, which rises as the battery state-of-charge (SOC)

 At some voltage (which is different for different types of batteries at different temperatures),

 regulator will limit the charging of the battery.

 Regulators for photovoltaic (solar electric), wind and water powered systems perform the same

 function as a voltage regulator in an automobile.
-However a regulator from a car will not work in a
+However a regulator from a car will not work

 remote power system due to a few differences.
 Advanced features found in most charge controllers